-Fresco Sauce was originally created by Sam Dashti for his new restaurant, Rosemary Grill, but but it was so popular with customers that it became available to the general public in 2018.
-These sauces are vinegar free, using citrus juices including lime, orange, and lemon instead.
-They are also vegan, and lower in sodium than many commercially available hot sauces.
+Fresco Sauce was originally created by Sam Dashti for his new restaurant, Rosemary Grill, but it was so popular with customers that it became available to the general public in 2018.
+These sauces are vinegar-free, using citrus juices including lime, orange, and lemon instead.
+They are also vegan and lower in sodium than many commercially available hot sauces.
 Their Fire Roasted Pepper Blend hot sauce comes highly recommended to me by a trusted friend.

 Dave’s Scorpion Pepper Hot Sauce

 Most Dave’s Gourmet flavors have vinegar, but their Scorpion Pepper hot sauce is an exception.
 In my experience, Dave’s is a very solid brand with good flavors, so I have high hopes for this sauce.
 Since this is a scorpion pepper sauce, you can expect a very high heat level.